nidhiagar/demo/README.md

-# Putting sql files for PA here.
+# Putting the SQL files for PA here.